fennel-ai/client/docs/pages/api-reference/connectors/bigquery.md

 <Expandable title="How to obtain credentials?">
-Interfacing with BigQuery requires credentials for a [Service Account](https://cloud.google.com/iam/docs/service-accounts) with the "BigQuery User" and "BigQuery Data Editor" roles, which grants permissions to run BigQuery jobs, write to BigQuery Datasets, and read table metadata.
+Interfacing with BigQuery requires credentials for a [Service Account](https://cloud.google.com/iam/docs/service-accounts) with the "BigQuery User" role at Project level and "BigQuery Data Editor" role at Dataset level.
+"BigQuery User" role grants permissions to run BigQuery jobs and "BigQuery Data Editor" role grants permissions to read and update table data and its metadata.
 It is highly recommended that this Service Account is exclusive to Fennel for ease of permissions and auditing.
 However, you can also use a preexisting Service Account if you already have one with the correct permissions.

 The easiest way to create a Service Account is to follow GCP's guide for [Creating a Service Account](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
 Once you've